 - The challenge is to get through the maze with as few instructions as possible and without touching or crossing the lines.

-- This could be a good opportunity to talk to students about the difficulties faced by blind people.
+- This could be a good opportunity to talk to students about the difficulties faced by people with impaired vision.
 Was it easy to get through the maze?
 Was it easy to give someone else directions through the maze?

 Let students draw their own mazes on grid paper, and challenge a friend to first solve it, and then give instructions for how to get through it.